Stroustrups-Sentinel/Accommo-Venient/README.md

     -/📂resources     (website resources)
     -/📄accommo_venientdb.sql    (SQL script | used MysqlDB)
     -/📄*.html        (page html file)
+    -/📄Dockerfile    (dockerfile)
     -/📄README.md     (readme doc)

 ---

 ### Setting up project

-1. Start an instance of MysqlDB server
+1. Start an instance of MysqlDB or MariaDB server
 2. Add the **Accommo-Venient** database by either doing so:
    1. Import and run the sql script `/📄accommo_venientdb.sql`
    2. Copy and run the database creation script in `/📄accommo_venientdb.sql` on `line 22` to `line 34`